Thropton: Amenities

+There is a small Church of England church, a Roman Catholic church and a Plymouth Brethren Church.

 Landmarks

 A little over a mile to the south of the village are the ruins of Great Tosson Tower, a pele tower probably built in the late fifteenth century and later used as part of a system of watch towers designed to curb the activities of the Border Reivers.
 A short distance from Great Tosson is Tosson lime kiln, designed by architect George Reavell in 1888, disused and restored in appearance by Northumberland National Park Authority.
 The site has a small car park and picnic site, and has fine views across the valley to Thropton main village and Rothbury.
 An information board at the site relates how a cow once fell down inside it.

+Thropton SPAR is the main shop and petrol station in the village.

 Geography

 Thropton has the B6431 running though, with the majority of the hamlet based along the road.
 Thropton also had two C roads, the C176 road from Thropton to Netherton via Snitter connects to the B6341, and is connected to the C178 running from Thropton to Whittingham via Cartington.